-(i) Subscriber understands and acknowledges that the not been registered under the federal Securities Act of 1933, as amended (the ASecurities Act@), by reason of a specific exemption from the registration provisions thereof, and that such exemption depends upon, among other things, the bona fide nature of Subscriber=s investment intent as expressed in this Agreement, and the other representations of Subscriber set forth herein.
+(i) Subscriber understands and acknowledges that the Certificates have Certificate has not been registered under the federal Securities Act of 1933, as amended (the ASecurities Act@), by reason of a specific exemption from the registration provisions thereof, and that such exemption depends upon, among other things, the bona fide nature of Subscriber=s investment intent as expressed in this Agreement, and the other representations of Subscriber set forth herein.

-(ii) Subscriber understands and acknowledges that the must be held indefinitely unless subsequently registered under the Securities Act or are exempt from such registration.
-Accordingly, Subscriber understands and acknowledges that Subscriber may bear the economic risks of the investment in for an indefinite period of time.
+(ii) Subscriber understands and acknowledges that the Certificates Certificate must be held indefinitely unless they are it is subsequently registered under the Securities Act or are exempt from such registration.
+Accordingly, Subscriber understands and acknowledges that Subscriber may bear the economic risks of the investment in Certificates the Certificate for an indefinite period of time.

-(iii) Subscriber understands and acknowledges that any issuance, transfer or other disposition of the by Subscriber is further restricted by the provisions of this Agreement and the Trust Agreement and any person acquiring Certificate must execute a Form of Investment Letter in the form attached hereto as Exhibit C. Subscriber has reviewed the Form of Investment Letter attached hereto as Exhibit C and Subscriber satisfies each of the requirements of a purchaser of set forth in the Investment Letter as if incorporated in full and set forth in this Agreement.
+(iii) Subscriber understands and acknowledges that any issuance, transfer or other disposition of the Certificates Certificate by Subscriber is further restricted by the provisions of this Agreement and the Trust Agreement and any person acquiring a the Certificate must execute a Form of Investment Letter in the form attached hereto as Exhibit C. Subscriber has reviewed the Form of Investment Letter attached hereto as Exhibit C and Subscriber satisfies each of the requirements of a purchaser of Certificates the Certificate set forth in the Investment Letter as if incorporated in full and set forth in this Agreement.

 (iv) Subscriber is aware of the provisions of Rule 144 under the Securities Act, which permits limited public reissuances of securities acquired in a nonpublic offering (like this one), subject to certain conditions.
 Subscriber understands that these conditions include, among other things: the existence of a public market for the securities; the availability of certain current public information about the issuer, the reissuance occurring at least two years after the party has purchased and paid for the securities to be sold; the issuance being made through a broker in an unsolicited Abroker=s transaction@; and the amount of securities being sold during any three-month period not exceeding certain limitations.
-In this connection, Subscriber understands that it is unlikely Subscriber would ever be able to publicly sell the under Rule 144, because among other things the Securities and Exchange Commission has expressed its opinion that persons proposing to sell restricted securities received in a nonpublic offering like this one will have a substantial burden of proof in meeting the conditions outlined above, and that such persons and the brokers who participate in the transactions do so at their own risk.
+In this connection, Subscriber understands that it is unlikely Subscriber would ever be able to publicly sell the Certificates Certificate under Rule 144, because among other things the Securities and Exchange Commission has expressed its opinion that persons proposing to sell restricted securities received in a nonpublic offering like this one will have a substantial burden of proof in meeting the conditions outlined above, and that such persons and the brokers who participate in the transactions do so at their own risk.

 (d) Disclosure of Information.
 Subscriber:

-(i) has been furnished any documents, including, but not limited to, the documents set forth on Exhibit D, which may have been made available upon request, has carefully read such documents, and understands and has evaluated the risks of an acquisition of the , and has relied solely, (except as indicated in subsections (ii) and (iii) below) on the information contained in such documents;
+(i) has been furnished any documents, including, but not limited to, the documents set forth on Exhibit D, which may have been made available upon request, has carefully read such documents, and understands and has evaluated the risks of an acquisition of the Certificates Certificate, and has relied solely, (except as indicated in subsections (ii) and (iii) below) on the information contained in such documents;

-(ii) has been provided an opportunity to obtain any additional information requested concerning the and the Trust;
+(ii) has been provided an opportunity to obtain any additional information requested concerning the Certificates Certificate and the Trust;

 (iii) has been given the opportunity to ask questions of, and receive answers from the Trust concerning the terms and conditions of this subscription, the Trust Agreement and other matters pertaining to this investment;